There’s an app for that. It’s a phrase so catchy that Apple actually trademarked it in 2010.

 Create teasers, videos, and giveaways to generate interest and buzz in the weeks leading up to your app release.
 Collect email addresses of people curious about the app in every way possible.

 Guest blogging can help you spread awareness and grow your reputation.
+Connect with the bloggers through email.

 Send early invites to try your app to influential bloggers and YouTubers in your niche.
 Ask them for a review.